Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Aug 3
 I have been busy refactoring to sqlalchemy, but I got that done.
 I am now asking online about my error handling questions, aborts, etc.

+Aug 7
+I've been stuck trying to decide on what to do with aborts and exceptions and logging.